danshaya/squishimg/README.md

 4. NPM

 ## How to run
+### Update Maven dependencies
+Make sure all maven dependencies have been downloaded

 ### Check angular application has been compiled
 The compiled frontend app has been included in the repo.
 Should any changes need to be made, it can be found in the directory
 ```